spiros/caliber-multimorbidity-shiny/index.md

 #### Interactive tools

+We have created a series of interactive R Shiny apps to explore the underlying data and our findings.
+Information on the defined populations be downloaded from [here](/assets/Table_linkfiles.xlsx)

 <div class="row">
     <div class="col-md-6">
         Multimorbidity networks of conditions that occur together more frequently than expected by chance can be explored <a href="https://pasea.shinyapps.io/kuan_multimorbid_networks">here</a>